 You can really feel that author Janie Bowthorpe has written the book with passion to help others gain the confidence and knowledge they need to help themselves get better.
 However, some may interpret it as being ‘preachy’ or particularly negative about T4-only medications.

-I use this book with my doctor to adjust my NDT dosage and it is ultimately what helped me get my health back on track.
-My private GP loves the Stop The Thyroid Madness info.
+I used this book with my doctor to adjust my NDT dosage and it is ultimately what helped me get my health back on track.
+However, caution should be used where it implies that thyroid test results are not as helpful as prioritising symptoms alone, for example.

 Have you read this book?
 What did you think?